rawilk/new-server-setup/README.md

 # new-server-setup
-Guide for setting up a new server environment
+Guides for setting up a new server environment